 Based on information from the Sekat Bakau Community Group in Buruk Bakul Village, there has been an abrasion of 30 meters from 2016-2021, if it is not mitigated, the abrasion can continue to increase and consume the land of the Bad Bakul village.
 In response to this problem, the Sekat Bakau group, which is supported by Yayasan Gambut, planted mangroves around the village coast which could potentially lead to abrasion.

-Efforts to plant mangroves carried out by the Peat Foundation together with the Sekat Bakau group have so far recorded that 6,225 seeds have been planted, which are supported by various parties and non-governmental organizations.
+Efforts to plant mangroves carried out by the Yayasan Gambut together with the Sekat Bakau group have so far recorded that 6,225 seeds have been planted, which are supported by various parties and non-governmental organizations.